digitallawyer/openlegaldictionary/_definitions/et-kabuit.md

 ---
 title: Et Kabuit
 permalink: "/definitions/et-kabuit.html"
-body: And he had lt A common phrase in the Year Books, expressive of the allowance of an appllcatlon or demand by a party.
+body: And he had it A common phrase in the Year Books, expressive of the allowance of an appllcatlon or demand by a party.
 Pam. demanda la view.
 Et habuit, etc. M.
   6 Edw.
 III.
 49
 published_at: '2018-07-07'